 The strength of the ship?
 The modularity of her.
 The WAM-V has a fully modular, removable and reconfigurable body.
 This means operators can quickly replace the propulsion system, change the load or install new sets of sensors and specialist equipment.
 The legs and main cabin of the WAM-V can also be disassembled for shipping, and fit into a standard container.

 Also in terms of control WAM-V is very versatile: it can be manned or completely autonomous, with specific software for different use cases.
-In case it is used for mapping the oceans, the ship is controlled by machine learning algorithms and, in the search mode, transfers the control to a person.
+In case it is used for ocean mapping, the ship is controlled by machine learning algorithms and, in the search mode, transfers control to a person.
 According to the startup, the WAM-V is also suitable for search and rescue and support operations for warships.

 The future in the water is increasingly multifaceted.